ms-henglu/bicep-types-az/generated/compute/microsoft.compute/2022-08-01/types.md

 ## SecurityProfile
 ### Properties
 * **encryptionAtHost**: bool: This property can be used by user in the request to enable or disable the Host Encryption for the virtual machine or virtual machine scale set.
-This will enable the encryption for all the disks including Resource/Temp disk at host itself. <br><br> Default: The Encryption at host will be disabled unless this property is set to true for the resource.
+This will enable the encryption for all the disks including Resource/Temp disk at host itself.
+Default: The Encryption at host will be disabled unless this property is set to true for the resource.
 * **securityType**: 'ConfidentialVM' | 'TrustedLaunch' | string: Specifies the SecurityType of the virtual machine.
-It has to be set to any specified value to enable UefiSettings. <br><br> Default: UefiSettings will not be enabled unless this property is set.
+It has to be set to any specified value to enable UefiSettings.
+Default: UefiSettings will not be enabled unless this property is set.
-* **uefiSettings**: [UefiSettings](#uefisettings): Specifies the security settings like secure boot and vTPM used while creating the virtual machine. <br><br>Minimum api-version: 2020-12-01
+* **uefiSettings**: [UefiSettings](#uefisettings): Specifies the security settings like secure boot and vTPM used while creating the virtual machine.
+Minimum api-version: 2020-12-01

 ## Sku
 ### Properties